-So, if Google tries to use the word “free” for some popular searches that people should pay in order to get the product or the service, Google still advertise in its own network and for free, of course.
+So, if Google tries to use the word “free” for some popular searches that people should pay in order to get the product or the service, Google still advertises in its own network and for free, of course.
 No matter if the user is interested in buying or not, the cost is the same for them and it’s nothing.

-On the other side, you’re a company that runs a business and you pay Google for every click generated through the search engine page result (SEPP).
-That means you need to save every dollar and make your ad campaigns targeted, as possible.
+On the other side, you’re a company that runs a business and you pay Google for every click generated through the search engine page result (SEPP). that means you need to save every dollar and make your ad campaigns targeted, as possible.

 If you are selling laptops, for example, you should promote your ads in technology and high-tech related keywords.
-Most importantly, you have to advertise your product with “buying keywords”, such as, buy a laptop and similar things.
+Most importantly, you have to advertise your product with “buying keywords”, such as buy a laptop and similar things.

 If you try to copy Google and use the term “free laptops”, for example, you will get lots of clicks and nothing as sales.
 So, you are just buying not targeted traffic from Google, and the most dangerous thing is that no one of these people will buy from you.
-It’s simple, because they’re looking for free stuff and not buying them.
-So, why wasting your hard-earned money there?
+It’s simple because they’re looking for free stuff and not buying them.
+So, why waste your hard-earned money there?

-Let’s take an easy example, when you search for “Free Domain” which is a popular searched keywords combinations, you will see something like the following search result that will be different from region to another, but just take it as an example.
+Let’s take an easy example, when you search for “Free Domain” which is a popular searched keywords combinations, you will see something like the following search result that will be different from one region to another, but just take it as an example.

 As you can see, Google itself tries to attract people who search for free domains.
-But, Google offers paid services in their App Engine platform.
+But, Google offers paid services in its App Engine platform.
 That’s not our problem, they own the advertising network, and even, if a few people will pay them, later, they still pay nothing for their own services.

-The problem here is that people are looking for free domains, If they need hosting with free domain, they will search for that phrase.
+The problem here is that people are looking for free domains, If they need hosting with a free domain, they will search for that phrase.
 So, they will probably visit their sites, but they will leave them and try another search.

 Instead of buying that expensive cost per click for the wrong keywords, the company can explore more “buying keywords” and invest in them.
 For example, use “purchase a domain name” and start finding more keywords that a few companies or no one, is using actually.

-This seems a simple topic if you’re not familiar with AdWords, and the thousands of dollars that companies pay every day for similar examples as the above one.
+This seems a simple topic if you’re not familiar with AdWords, and the thousands of dollars that companies pay every day for similar examples like the above one.
 10 clicks for high competitive keywords will cost something like $500 to $1000 per day at least.

-That’s an investment that will bring more sales if the campaigns manager uses it in the right place.
+That’s an investment that will bring more sales if the campaign manager uses it in the right place.
 So, never use the Google examples when it comes to keyword optimization, and find new ways to get more sales, based on the right keywords that bring sales and not visits.